Professional Stockbroker Exams

 Professional Stockbroker Examinations

-In order to become a Certified Stockbroker and hold the designation CSb(SA) a series of exams and practical experience in the financial markets is required.
+In order to become a Certified Stockbroker and hold the designation CSb(SA), a series of exams and practical experience in the financial markets is required.
 The following Professional Stockbroker Examinations must be completed:

-• Legislation;
+• Legislation

-• Rules Part 1;
+• Rules Part 1

-• Rules Part 2;
+• Rules Part 2

-• Taxation in Financial Markets;
+• Taxation in Financial Markets

-• Investment and Portfolio Management; and
+• Investment Advice and Portfolio Management

-• Finance.
+• Finance

 Examination Timetables

-The Professional Stockbroker Exams for 2025 will be held as follows:
+The Professional Stockbroker Exams for 2026 will be held as follows:

 Applications close: 1 month before the exam date